piotr02/SortManager/README.md

 with a log4j2.properties file, located in the "resources" folder.
 Logs of different levels were inserted into the code, to show different stages of the program.
-The Output of the logs is stored in the "mylogfile.log" file in the "resources" folder.
+The Output of the logs is stored in the "logOutput.log" file in the "resources" folder.

 ### Phase 4